junipertcy/simpliciality-testing/README.md

 ```

 Here's a typical *simplicial realization problem*: Can `d = (3, 3, 2, 2, 1, 1, 1, 1)`
-and `s = (4, 3, 2, 2, 2, 1)` be the joint degree sequence of some simplicial complex?
+and `s = (4, 3, 2, 2, 2, 1)` be the degree-size sequence of some simplicial complex?

 In your Python console, `simplicial-test` is invoked using: